tkazec/essays/README.md

 Contains various essays and their accompanying assets.
-Originally meant as a backup for essays posted on Google+; now includes a full build system using Grunt, Jade, Markdown, Bootstrap, LESS, and of course Node w/ NPM. http://essays.tkaz.ec
+Originally meant as a backup for essays posted on Google+; now includes a full build system using Gulp, Jade, Markdown, Bootstrap, LESS, and of course Node w/ NPM. http://essays.tkaz.ec

 ---